Sue-Mir/Module4_Project_Time_Series_Modelling/README.md

 The monthly rolling mean period can be extended to n days, n months, n years, depending on the amount of data being analysed versus prediction power, in order to further remove trends and increase stationarity of data.

-Sue Mir / Flatiron Data Science Course / September 2020
+ / Flatiron Data Science Course / September 2020